Creatiwity/witycms-doc/adminsettings.md

 # Admin / Settings

-Once you have fin ished the installation of the website you will access to the back-end (back-office) with the button “**Administration**”.
+Once you have finished the installation of the website you will access to the back-end (back-office) with the button “**Administration**”.
 You will be redirect on the identification screen where you need to fill in the form to login.

 * Identifier:
 * Password: